ToDesktop/create-release-metadata/README.md

   --auto-updater-compat \
   --release-notes "What's new in this release:\n- Feature A\n- Bug fix B" \
   MyApp-1.2.3-arm64.zip MyApp-1.2.3-x64.zip

+# Provide password for the minisign key (for automation)
+npx @todesktop/create-release-metadata \
+  --secret-key minisign.key \
+  --password "my-secure-key-password" \
+  MyApp-1.2.3-arm64.zip MyApp-1.2.3-x64.zip

+# Show detailed progress information
+npx @todesktop/create-release-metadata \
+  --secret-key minisign.key \
+  --verbose \
+  MyApp-1.2.3-arm64.zip MyApp-1.2.3-x64.zip
 ```

+If you don't provide a password via the `--password` option, the tool will allow you to enter it interactively when minisign prompts for it.

 ## Verifying signatures